 Platform Revenue.
-The substantial majority of our revenue is platform revenue, which we generate through (a) subscription revenue generated from access to and use of our platform, including subscriptions to our Core and certain Pro products, and (b) usage-based revenue generated from the transactions using our FinTech solutions and usage of certain Pro products.
-Our customer contracts are generally based on the number of users, mix of products, number of end customers and the amount of GTV.
-Platform revenue is generated through the following:
+The substantial majority of our revenue is platform revenue, which we generate through (a) subscription revenue generated from access to and use of our platform, including subscriptions to our Core and certain Pro products, and (b) usage-based revenue generated from the transactions using our FinTech

-See "-Non-GAAP Financial Measures-Non-GAAP Income (Loss) from Operations and Non-GAAP Operating Margin" below for a description of non-GAAP income (loss) from operations and a reconciliation of non-GAAP income (loss) from operations, the most directly comparable financial measure calculated in accordance with GAAP, as well as a summary of certain limitations of non-GAAP measures.
+See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures-Non-GAAP Income (Loss) from Operations and Non-GAAP Operating Margin" for a description of non-GAAP income (loss) from operations and a reconciliation of non-GAAP income (loss) from operations to loss from operations, the most directly comparable financial measure calculated in accordance with GAAP, as well as a summary of certain limitations of non-GAAP measures.